2013 Country Music Association Awards

 The 2013 Country Music Association Awards, 47th Annual Ceremony, is a music award ceremony that was held on November 6, 2013, at the Bridgestone Arena in Nashville, Tennessee.
-The show was hosted for the sixth time by Brad Paisley and Carrie Underwood.
+The show was hosted for the sixth consecutive time by Brad Paisley and Carrie Underwood.
 At the ceremony, Taylor Swift became the second artist ever, and the first woman to receive the Pinnacle Award.